javier-lopez/ubuntu-mx-www/README.md

 Note: The deployment has been optimized to work on Ubuntu 12.04 servers

-1. Ensure you've root permitions through sudo
+1. Ensure you've root permissions through sudo

 2. Run the deployment script (and answer the root question):